tlepple/iceberg-intro-workshop/README.md

 ---

+###  Example from data in our customer table:

+We need to grab the `snapshop_id` value from our above query and edit the following query with your `snapshot_id` value.

-###  Query of the table after our first INSERT statement:
+Query of the table after our first INSERT statement:
   *  replace thse snapshop id with your value:

 In this step we will get results that show the data as it was originally loaded.